Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - Not important.
 Containers with unlabeled fs will mount to path like `/run/media/Disk_NoLABEL__fs1.bin` and only with parameter start.
 Mount container, see device name by `df` and change label for /dev/mapper/fs1.bin by `e2label` or similar tool.
 Some FS must be unmount first.
 Use mount, change label, _dmc.sh ... stop   Label will applied at next _dmc.sh ... start

-* Can i mount some different copies of same container ?
+* Can i mount different copies of same container ?
-  - Bad idea; Script try detect this for prevent dangerous mistakes.
-  If need, rename old copy of container and mount this to another mountpoint.
-Make backups BEFORE this work.
+  - Be careful; Use different mount-points:
+  `./_dmc.sh /tmp/copy1/disk.dmc start /tmp/mounpoint1`
+  `./_dmc.sh /tmp/copy2/disk.dmc start /tmp/mounpoint2`
   Since 2021-10-26 script prevent multiple start-binding to loop-devices for same file.
+  Since 2021-11-12 support mounting copies of same container.
+  In case of simple mounting without specified mountpount data directories will be substituted (not recommended).

 * Can i make fsck or another service works for fs in container ?
   - Yes.
 Mount container with correct passphrase by script _dmc.sh.
 See device name by `df` command or command `mount`. umount this filesystem with `umount` system command (NOT by script !!).
 Start fsck for /dev/mapper/<virtual.device.name>